Kayo Sports App: Price, content and features compared

 Watch us go hands on with the Kayo beta

 Kayo Sports firs launched on smartphones (iOS and Android), Mac, PC, Apple TV and ChromeCast compatibility.
-However, it soon expanded by adding Telstra TV, then Android TV.
-While no dates have been confirmed as yet, we've been told to expect a native Kayo Sports app on key smart TVs (likely Samsung, Sony and LG) and video game consoles such as the Xbox One and PlayStation 4.
+However, it soon expanded by adding Telstra TV, then Android TV and now Samsung TVs (2018 or later).
+While no dates have been confirmed as yet, we've been told to expect a native Kayo Sports app on key smart TVs (likely Sony and LG) and video game consoles such as the Xbox One and PlayStation 4.

 In the interim, we have a step-by-step guide to watching Kayo on your TV using ChromeCast so you can get watching on the big screen now.